coenjacobs/mozart/README.md

 Please note that the Docker image for Mozart is only available starting from the `latest` build of version 0.7.0.
 The `latest` tag is always the latest build of the `master` branch and not a stable version.
 You can see [all available tags on Docker Hub](https://hub.docker.com/r/coenjacobs/mozart/tags).

-### Composer
-Install through Composer, only required in development environments:

-`composer require coenjacobs/mozart --dev`

-This gives you a bin file named `mozart` inside your `vendor/bin` directory, after loading the whole package inside your project.
-Try running `vendor/bin/mozart` to verify it works.

-After configuring Mozart properly, the `mozart compose` command does all the magic.

 ### PHAR (via Phive)
 Mozart can be installed via [Phive](https://github.com/phar-io/phive):